How to Get Paint Off Laminate Floor: 8 Easy Methods That Work

 Sometimes you can mix a few things available in your house to create a solution effective in removing paint from laminate floors.

-Find a cloth rag and dip it in the bucket.
-Wring the cloth and scrub your laminate floors with it back and forth steadily.
+- Dip a cloth rag in the bucket, wring it out, and scrub your laminate floors back and forth steadily.

 Remember not to pour this solution directly onto your floors.
 You won't want these ingredients to seep through the joints and swell the floorboards.